Pyrix25633/simplychat/README.md

 # SIMPLY CHAT

 An Open-source Web Chat

 Backend made with:
+- Node.js
 - TypeScript
-- Nodejs
 - Express
-- Bodyparser
+- BodyParser
 - Https
+- Socket.io
 - And more

 Frontend made with:
 - JavaScript
 - HTML
 - CSS
+- AJAX
+- Socket.io
+- And more

 ## Installing the server